 The revenues that fund the Open Space Authority's critical work are principally derived from voterapproved parcel taxes that have remained unchanged and have not increased since 2014 when the Measure Q \$24 parcel tax was approved by voters (and was extended without any increase as Measure T in 2020).
-Meanwhile, the acreage of open space lands the Authority has acquired and is responsible for protecting and managing in perpetuity has more than doubled in the last decade from 14,000 acres to 30,000 acres.
+Meanwhile, the acreage of open space lands the Authority has protected in perpetuity has almost doubled in the last decade from 16,000 acres to 30,000 acres.